Goucher Student Art Showcase

 The Silber Art Gallery

 Exhibitions mounted in the college’s Silber Gallery are part of the academic program, and visiting artists exhibiting there are invited to speak to our students in critiques, gallery talks, and slide lectures.
-Art majors are encouraged to apply for exhibition slots in the Corrin student gallery.
+Art majors and minors are encouraged to apply for exhibition slots in the Corrin student gallery.

 The Rosenberg Gallery

 The Rosenberg Gallery is located in the lobby of the 1,000-seat Kraushaar Auditorium and the 225-seat Merrick Lecture Hall.
 Art exhibits have been mounted here since 1962, and the gallery was renovated and renamed the Rosenberg Gallery in 1982, after Ruth Blaustein Rosenberg ’21.
 Operated under the auspices of Goucher’s Art and Visual and Material Culture programs, the gallery presents five exhibits each academic year.
 Shows are selected around a central theme or concept.
 The gallery frequently exhibits artists from other parts of the region alongside Baltimore-area artists to help bring these artistic communities closer together and to promote exchange of ideas and information.

 The Bond Art Display Window

 The Roselie Sturtevant Bond ’40 Art Display Window is an installation space devoted to solo projects by artists working in video, sculpture, performance, installation, photography, and painting.
 The space focuses on promoting artworks that are tied into Goucher’s curriculum, presenting pieces by artists in residence, current students, and alumnae/i.